Relevant Mandates and Rating Systems

 |Mandates / Standards||Rating Systems|

-- HVAC systems must be commissioned, and integrative design principles should be employed.
+- HVAC systems must be commissioned (and recommissioned), and integrative design principles should be employed.

-- A 30% reduction in energy use compared to ASHRAE Standard 90.1 for new construction necessitates HVAC best practices and use of energy efficient lighting products.
+- Energy efficiency necessitates HVAC best practices and use of energy efficient lighting products.

-- A moisture control strategy must also be established to prevent building damage and mold contamination.
+- Moisture control strategies must also be established to prevent building damage and mold contamination and reduce health risks.

 Energy Independence and Security Act (2007)